 ➜ Here you will find valuable tips for your Vietnam trip!

 In the Forbidden City: Impressions & Pictures

-In the main building I finally found a TV in a corner, on which a small simulation was running in an endless loop, how the plant looked like in imperial Vietnam – that was something.
-Unfortunately, the midday sun also took its toll on me – there are few shady spots and the sun was just burning down on my skull.
-Good that I like hot temperatures.
+In the main building, I finally found a television in a corner that was playing a small simulation of what the complex looked like in imperial Vietnam on an endless loop – that was something.
+Unfortunately, the midday sun also took its toll on me – there are few shady spots and the sun was burning down on my head.
+Good thing I like hot temperatures.
 But it was still enough for a few nice impressions.